Policy of Non-Discrimination

 Compliance with Title IX:

 In conformity with the Civil Rights Act of 1964, as amended, and Title IX of the Education Amendments of 1972, it is also the policy of Moore College of Art and Design not to discriminate on the basis of sex in its employment practices, educational programs or activities.
 The admission of only women in the undergraduate program is in conformity with a provision of the Civil Rights Act.
-The provisions of Title IX protect students and employees from all forms of illegal sex discrimination, which includes sexual harassment and sexual violence, in College programs and activities.
+The provisions of Title IX protect students, visitors, guests and employees from all forms of illegal sex discrimination, which includes sexual harassment, sexual assault, sexual misconduct, dating violence, domestic violence and stalking in College programs and activities.

-All faculty and staff (including student workers) are considered “responsible employees” and must report any possible Title IX violation to Johnson.
-Should you wish to speak to someone confidentially, the only two staff members on campus who are not legally required to report violations are the Director of Health Services, Diane Azuma, and the Director of Counseling Services, Ruth Gayle.
+All faculty and staff (including student workers) are considered “responsible employees” and must report any possible Title IX violation to a Title IX Coordinator.
+Should you wish to speak to someone confidentially, the only two staff members on campus who are not legally required to report violations are the Director of Health Services, Diane Azuma, and the Mental Health Counselors, Andrea Bernstein and Josephine Coppola.
+They are all located on the first floor of Stahl Hall.

 Additional College Responses to Sexual Assault